-Bee Quammie is a health and social work professional, freelance writer, digital content creator, event producer, and speaker.
-With a degree in Health Sciences from the University of Western Ontario, Bee has turned her passion for health into a career in mental health research, international health, and acquired brain injury work) before transitioning fully to writing and media.
+Bee Quammie is a freelance writer, digital content creator, event producer, and public speaker.
+With a degree in Health Sciences from the University of Western Ontario, Bee spent over a decade in the healthcare industry (working in mental health research, international health, and acquired brain injury work) before transitioning fully to writing and media.

 Bee is an accomplished and multi-passionate creative and professional with a knack for storytelling, communication, and outreach, who will continue making an impact on the world around her for years to come.
 She currently resides in the Greater Toronto Area.